aksommerville/fullmoon4/README.md

 - [x] Compile on refresh, don't wait for Reset.
 - [ ] Auto-focus Reset button
 - [x] Reset during play: Song should restart, and shouldn't be any clock faults (I'm observing them sometimes).
 Also seems the instrument gets lost.
-- [ ] Song at reset was an easy fix.
+- [x] Song at reset was an easy fix.
 But I'm still seeing clock faults, and the bonfire animation seems to be running haywire.
+- - !!!
+Reset button is causing the update rate to increase by 60 each time !!!

 ### March